 Other income (expense), net consists of the gain realized from non-cash gains and losses from currency exchange rate fluctuations on transactions or balances denominated in a foreign currency and realized and unrealized gains and losses on the forward foreign currency contracts we entered into in the second quarter of 2015 to purchase Swiss Francs to reduce our foreign currency exposure through 2016.
-This foreign currency exposure is the result of a contract with the manufacturer of active pharmaceutical ingredient ("API") for our lead product candidate, vonapanitase, which requires us to make payments in Swiss Francs.
+This foreign currency exposure is the result of a contract with the manufacturer of active pharmaceutical ingredient, or API, for our lead product candidate, vonapanitase, which requires us to make payments in Swiss Francs.
+The last outstanding forward foreign currency contract was executed during December 2016.